jarves/jarves/Resources/doc/create-a-theme.md

 `{{ navigationLevel(1) }}` means you want to place at this position a navigation containing all available nodes (administration -> Nodes.
 Types: pages, links, navigations) at the `1`, first level.

-Statements like `{{ navigationLevel(2) }}` is alos possible and means the second level of the current active navigation item.
+Statements like `{{ navigationLevel(2) }}` is also possible and means the second level of the current active navigation item.

-Per default for navigation generation uses the template `JarvesBundle:Default/navigation.html.twig`.
+Per default for navigation generation, Jarves uses the template `JarvesBundle:Default/navigation.html.twig`.
 If you want to use your own, copy this file into your bundle, for example `src/AppBundle/Resources/views/Navigation/my-navigation.html.twig` and use it with `{{ navigationLevel(1, 'AppBundle:Navigation/my-navigation.html.twig') }}`.